teamkaidee/kotlin-style-guide/README.md

 }
 ```

-Constant values in the companion object should be written in __uppercase__, with an underscore separating words:
+Constant values in the companion object should be written in __uppercase__, with an underscore separating words and has an empty line before and after companion's brackets.

 ```kotlin
 companion object {

   const val THE_ANSWER = 42

 }
 ```